-Using our expert, first-hand knowledge, we’ll take the hassle out of planning your walking holiday so you can concentrate on enjoying your trip.
-Whether you’re walking the whole 100 miles of the South Downs Way or are just looking for a weekend break, you’ve come to the right place.
+Using our expert, first-hand knowledge, we’ll take the hassle out of planning your South Downs walks.
+Whether you’re walking or cycling the whole 100 miles of the South Downs Way or are just looking for a short break, you’ve come to the right place.

-If you prefer to travel independently, we also provide a reliable and excellent value baggage transfer service along the entire length of the South Downs Way, so you can enjoy this beautiful route without being weighed down by a heavy pack.
+If you prefer to walk the South Downs Way independently without being weighed down by a heavy pack, we also provide a reliable and excellent value baggage transfer service along the entire length of the route.

 South Downs National Park